Given AB explain how to construct a square with sides of length AB?

 These are the following steps to construct a square of Length PQ.

 - Step 1: Draw a line segment PQ of any dimension.

 - Step 2: Extend the same line PQ.
 Use a compass to draw two arcs on each side of Q and name the points as U and V.

-- Step 3: Using the compass from points U and V, draw arcs above point Q. The point where the arcs meet is named W.
+- Step 3: Using the compass from points U and V, draw arcs, to cut each other above the point Q. The point where the arcs meet is named W.

 - Step 4: Now, draw a line from Q to W.

 - Step 5: Set the compass to any radius.
 Draw an arc from point P above the same point.
 Now move the compass with the same radius to point Q and draw an arc across QW and named it as R. This is the vertex of the square.